LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/techjobs-console/_index.md

 {{% /notice %}}

-Using the `Environment.NewLine`  will allow the autograding unit tests pass regardless of your operating system.  `\n` is a new line in Mac OS, but will be read as `\r\n` in Windows.
-Read about the differences in line breaks [here](https://dev.to/pieter/why-windows-uses-rn-newlines-instead-of-n-126l).
-Read more about how `Environment.NewLine` [works](https://www.dotnetperls.com/newline).
+Traditionally `\n` is a new line in Mac OS and `\r\n` is new line in Windows. `Environment.NewLine`  is the universal way to create a new line and works regardless of your operating system.
+Allowing code written on a Mac to pass unit tests when the same code is run on Windows.

 {{% notice blue "Note" "rocket" %}}